 You will be walking to raise funds for the international development charity ‘Christian Aid’.
 Christian Aid is a partnership of people, churches and local organisations committed to ending poverty worldwide.
 Christian Aid stands together with our global neighbours to create a world where everyone can live a full life, free from poverty.
 There will be more details on the night of the specific project work that any money raised will be supporting.
 To see the impact of money raised during last year’s event, please go to our Your Impact page.

 How can I collect Sponsorship?

-There are two good methods.
-1 the good old Sponsorship form – UK, this is still a very popular method, the alternative is to set up a Just Giving page but please make sure you select Christian Aid as your organisation and make it clear in the title the money has been raised by participating in the ‘Sheffield Night Hike Challenge.’
+- Setting up a Just Giving Page.
+Please make sure you select Christian Aid as your chosen organisation and make it clear in the title the money has been raised by participating in the ‘Sheffield Night Hike Challenge’.

-Comfortable boots or walking shoes, as it can be muddy.
+Comfortable walking boots or walking shoes are recommended, as it can be muddy.
 Bring waterproofs and warm clothing.
-Be prepared for the weather, which can change during the walk.
+Be prepared for the weather to change, which can happen during the walk.

 - Your sponsor sheet

-Refreshments, including hot and cold drinks will be available at the start and finish centre.
-Cold drinks will also be available at the check points, bacon and veggie sandwiches will be available at the halfway point at Hathersage Methodist Church.
+Refreshments, including hot and cold drinks will be available at the start and finish points.
+Cold drinks will also be available at check points along the route.
+Bacon cobs and veggie sandwiches will be available at Hathersage Methodist Church Hall (the halfway point).

-Toilet facilities will be available at the start and finish centre (St. Luke’s Church), and halfway at the Hathersage Methodist Church Hall check point.
+Toilet facilities are only available at the start and finish point (St. Luke’s Church), and the halfway point (Hathersage Methodist Church Hall).